xvik/gradle-use-python-plugin/README.md

     showInstalledVersions = false
 }
 ```

+Note: you can always see the list of installed modules with `pipList` task (exactly the same list as after pipInstall).

 Also, by default 'pip install' is not called for modules already installed with correct version.
 In most situations this is preferred behaviour, but if you need to be sure about dependencies